DJDanl/cpp-docs.pt-br/docs/mfc/reference/cwinformscontrol-class.md

 #### <a name="parameters"></a>Parâmetros
  `TManagedControl`
- Um controle de formulários do Windows do .NET Framework a ser exibido no aplicativo do MFC.
+ Um controle Windows Forms do .NET Framework a ser exibido no aplicativo MFC.

 ## <a name="members"></a>Membros